The latest version of the openMSX manual can be found on the openMSX home page:

 option, the -ips

-option on the command line must follow the ROM file it applies to directly.
-You can also use multiple -ips
+command line must follow the ROM file it applies to directly.
+You can also use

 options if you want to apply multiple patches.